How to Save Water-Damaged Photos

 2. Rinse your images

 Gently rinse both sides the photograph, negative, or color slide in a bucket or sink filled with clear, cold water.
 Don’t use soap!
 Hold the images by their sides and dip them into the water—don’t rub the images to get dirt or mud off!
-Change the water frequently as you do this.
+Change the water frequently as you rinse to keep water relatively clean.

 3. Lay the wet images face-up to dry

-Time is of the essence, so as soon as you can arrange adequate space, lay each wet photo face-up on any clean blotting paper, such as a paper towel.
-The wet photos shouldn’t be overlapping at all.
+Time is of the essence, so as soon as you can arrange adequate space, lay each wet photo face-up on any clean blotting paper, such as a white paper towel.
+The wet photos shouldn’t overlap at all.
 Don’t use newspapers or printed paper towels, as the ink may transfer to your wet photos.

 Change the blotting paper every hour or two until the photos dry.
 Try to dry the photos indoors if possible, as sun and wind will cause them to curl more intensely.